Keyboard shortcuts

 • HTTP(S) with digest access and OAuth2 device authentication

-• Git with private-key and basic access authentication
+• Git with explicitly configured private-key and basic access authentication

 Configuring